 But if you drive regularly, take long trips and want the flexibility of charging your electric car at any time of day or night, the $1 per day plan could offer you a great deal.

-Find out what the best option is for you using our Electric Car Plan calculator or call our team on 1300 001 515.
+Use our Electric Car Plan calculator to find the best option for you, or call our team on 1300 001 515.